stackotter/stackotter-website/src/open-source.md

 ## My projects

+### SwiftCrossUI

+[SwiftCrossUI](https://github.com/stackotter/swift-cross-ui) is a declarative cross-platform UI framework inspired by Apple's SwiftUI.
+Why not just use SwiftUI?
+Because it is built on top of Gtk and supports many more platforms than SwiftUI (which only supports Apple platforms).
+It is still in a very early stage of development.

+### Swift Bundler

+[Swift Bundler](https://github.com/stackotter/swift-bundler) is a modern tool for creating cross-platform Swift apps using Swift packages instead of Xcodeproj’s.
+It currently only supports macOS. iOS support in an experimental state.
+Windows and Linux support will be added in the future.

 ### Delta Client

 [Delta Client](https://deltaclient.app) is a complete rewrite of the 'Minecraft: Java Edition' client.
 It is fully compatible with 'Minecraft: Java Edition' servers and is written in Swift.
 Due to a lot of optimisations and better design decisions, it is multiple times faster and more efficient than any other Minecraft client.
 The website contains more specific metrics.

-### Swift Bundler

-[Swift Bundler](https://github.com/stackotter/swift-bundler) is a modern tool for creating cross-platform Swift apps using Swift packages instead of Xcodeproj’s.
-It currently only supports macOS. iOS support in an experimental state.
-Windows and Linux support will be added in the future.

-### SwiftCrossUI
+### SwiftMacroToolkit

-[SwiftCrossUI](https://github.com/stackotter/swift-cross-ui) is a declarative cross-platform UI framework inspired by Apple's SwiftUI.
-Why not just use SwiftUI?
-Because it is built on top of Gtk and supports many more platforms than SwiftUI (which only supports Apple platforms).
-It is still in a very early stage of development.
+Did you know that `-0xF_ep-0_2` is a valid floating point literal in Swift?
+Well you probably didn't (it's equal to -63.5), and as a macro author you shouldn't even have to care!
+Among many things, [SwiftMacroToolkit](https://github.com/stackotter/swift-macro-toolkit) shields you from edge cases so that users can use your macros in whatever weird (but correct) manners they may desire.

+[SwiftMacroToolkit](https://github.com/stackotter/swift-macro-toolkit)'s aim is to take the complexity out of writing correct and robust Swift macros by providing a more semantic view of Swift code.

 ### SwiftProtobufGen